A PH's Warthog Memories & Musings

 Over the years there have been some really bizarre incidents with regards warthog hunting and I’ll relate one of them here.
 A number of years back a good friend and PH colleague of mine, Doug Snow, was guiding a Spaniard during mid-winter when the Eastern Cape can become extremely cold and particularly so during the early morning.

 After the Spaniard had gently squeezed the shot off the intrepid group of hunters were ecstatic to observe a puff of grey clay dust come away from the hog’s shoulder.
-The shot had gone true and the warthog didn’t know what’d hit it.
-In acknowledgement of the well-placed bullet it’d merely jerked once.
+The shot had gone true and the warthog didn’t know what had hit it.
+In acknowledgement of the well-placed bullet it had merely jerked once.
 Adrenalin charged excitement is never too far beneath the surface when hunting.
-The three hunters shook hands, slapped each other’s backs, and then set off towards the luckless warthog lying in the dust alongside its warren.
+The three hunters shook hands, slapped each other on the back, and then set off towards the luckless warthog lying in the dust alongside its warren.
 En route, Snow and his tracker kept excitedly remarking on how big the tusks were.

 When they eventually arrived at the dead warthog, they all looked down and marvelled at the huge unbroken tusks.
-It was a very old warthog and PH and tracker quickly noticed how tight the skin was across the body.
+It was an extremely old warthog and the PH and tracker quickly noticed how tight the skin was across the body.
 Plus, it had a translucent look about it.
 More worryingly there wasn’t any blood to be seen, although the client’s 30-06 bullet hole was right where it should have been.
 The bullet entry hole best described as neatly ‘drilled’.

-With the Spaniard still lingering in the background and not really comprehending what the problem was, tracker Koki bent down and gave the one tusk a tug and it slid free without any resistance!
-It then quickly became obvious to Doug and the tracker that the old warthog had probably died weeks before due to the severe cold.
+With the Spaniard still lingering in the background and not really comprehending what the problem was, tracker Koki bent down and gave the one tusk a tug and it slid free without any resistance.
+It soon became obvious to Doug and the tracker that the old warthog had probably died weeks before due to the severe cold.
 It had then become naturally mummified by the dry Eastern Cape winter air.
-The carcass lying outside the warren untouched by anything until the Spanish client put a bullet into it.
+The dehydrated carcass lying outside the warren untouched by anything until the Spanish client put a bullet into it.

 Above: Warthog are an excellent introductory species for junior hunters to hone their stalking and hunting skills.